Sovereign-Labs/sovereign-sdk/module-system/module-implementations/integration-tests/README.md

-# Integration-tets.
+# Integration tests

-This crate includes integration tests for the module system that verify key functionalities at a high level:
+This crate includes integration tests for the Module System that verify key functionalities at a high level:

 1. The correct processing of state updates.
 1. The proper functioning of cross-module calls.
-1. The `ModuleInfo` works as expected.
+1. The proper functioning of `ModuleInfo`.